 Fast And Delicious Mashed Potatoes Recipe

 This mashed potatoes recipe is a perfect addition to any meal.
-It also comes together super fast and requires nothing special in the way of equipment or kitchen skillset.
+It also comes together super fast and requires nothing special in terms of equipment or kitchen skills.

 Mashed potatoes with butter in a dark bowl